Traveling as a Patient with a Medical Cannabis Card

 Oregon: Cannabis has been legalized for adult use since 2014 in Oregon.
 You can possess up to one ounce, though anything more will land you with a fine.
 You’re also allowed to grow up to four plants as a recreational user.
 For medical patients, those numbers reach up to 24 ounces and up to six plants (plus 18 seedlings).

 Vermont: Though cannabis has been legal for a while in Vermont to grow, possess, and consume, you won’t find any place to legally purchase it.
 Yes, that means that you’ve got to grow your own or sneak it over state lines.
-(Friendly reminder that crossing state lines with cannabis in any form is a felony and should be avoided at all costs.
-Thank you for coming to my Tim Talk.)
-The good news is that the state has finally allowed for dispensaries to open and have been given a deadline of May 1, 2022 to do so.
-I suggest waiting til then to plan your trip to Vermont.
+(Friendly reminder that crossing state lines with cannabis in any form is a felony and should be avoided at all costs.)
+The good news is that the state has finally allowed dispensaries to open and have given those dispensaries a deadline of May 1, 2022 to do so.

 Virginia: Though passed in February 2021, adults 21+ must wait until July 1, 2021 to legally possess up to an ounce.
 You won’t find any recreational dispensaries for quite a while (think years, not months), though medical dispensaries exist for patients with qualifying conditions.